ADHD-C: Understanding Combined ADHD

 • These symptoms present in more than one setting, such as at home, school, during extracurricular activities, or at work.

-• The symptoms experienced because of ADHD must reduce the quality of life in school, at home, or socially.
+• The symptoms experienced because of ADHD reduce the quality of life in school, at home, or socially.

-2. Inattentive ADHD
+2. Inattentive type ADHD

 The second type of ADHD recognized in the DSM-5 is inattentive ADHD (ADHD I).
 Like with hyperactive-impulsive ADHD, individuals must have experienced inattention symptoms for at least six months, and several of these symptoms must have been noticed before age 12.
 Additionally, the symptoms must be present in more than one area of life, and they must reduce the quality of life in school, work, relationships, etc.